 - 10 EFRAG has assessed the potential impact of IFRS 16 on the leasing industry in Europe.
-The assessment was informed by the economic study commissioned by EFRAG which considered the extent to which IFRS 16 is expected to lead to changes in behaviours of lessees and, specifically, changes in the demand for leases (paragraphs 79-88). - 11 To summarise, EFRAG has assessed that IFRS 16 is likely to have some negative effect on the leasing industry as a result in some lessees switching to alternative forms of finance.
-EFRAG has assessed that this effect should be modest in scale and would not represent a threat to the overall viability of the industry.
+The assessment was informed by the economic study commissioned by EFRAG which considered the extent to which IFRS 16 is expected to lead to changes in behaviours of lessees and, specifically, changes in the demand for leases (paragraphs 80-88). - To summarise, EFRAG has assessed that IFRS 16 is likely to have some negative effect on the leasing industry as a result in some lessees switching to alternative forms of finance but that the impact should be limited and certainly not a threat to the continued viability of the industry.
 Lessors may seek to respond to any changes in demand in various way including pricing and innovation in leasing (i.e. how leases are structured going forward).